kevanaenterprises-bot/LOADTRACKER-PRO2025/replit.md

   - Individual load details with truck number, delivery date, and mileage breakdowns
   - Separate visualization of loaded vs deadhead miles for compliance reporting
 - **Error Handling**: React ErrorBoundary prevents white-page crashes, displaying user-friendly error messages with reload/home options instead of blank screens.
-- **Historical Marker Road Tour**: GPS-triggered audio tour system for drivers featuring automatic narration of historical markers as they drive past them.
-Uses Web Speech API for free, browser-native text-to-speech.
-Drivers can toggle on/off, see nearby markers within 500 meters, and system prevents repeating the same marker.
+- **Historical Marker Road Tour**: GPS-triggered audio tour system for drivers featuring automatic narration of historical markers as they drive past them. **Premium AI voices powered by Revoicer** with choice between Colman (male) and Sophie (female) narrators.
+Drivers can toggle on/off, select voice preference (persisted in localStorage), see nearby markers within 500 meters, and system prevents repeating the same marker.
 Includes tracking of which markers have been heard and supports importing 222,969+ markers from The Historical Marker Database.

 ## External Dependencies